 Paxton specialises in the care and management of children and adolescents with allergic conditions.
-He has expertise in food allergies, anaphylaxis, allergic rhinitis (hayfever), drug and insect sting allergies, eczema, immunotherapy (desensitisation) and disorders of the immune system.
-He graduated from the University of Melbourne in 2008 in Medicine, and completed his specialist training in Paediatric Allergy and Immunology at the Royal Children’s Hospital, Melbourne.
-Paxton is also a member of the Australasian Society of Clinical Immunology and Allergy (ASCIA).
+His expertise is in food allergies, anaphylaxis, allergic rhinitis (hay fever), drug and insect sting allergies, eczema, immunotherapy (desensitisation) and disorders of the immune system.
+He graduated from the University of Melbourne in 2008 in Medicine, and completed his specialist training in Paediatric Allergy and Immunology at the Royal Children’s Hospital (RCH), Melbourne, and is a Consultant Paediatric Allergist and Immunologist at RCH.
+Paxton is a member of the Australasian Society of Clinical Immunology and Allergy (ASCIA).

 With a young family, Paxton enjoys spending quality time with them, in addition to serving the community in volunteer positions, and various sporting and outdoor activities.